-The School Based-Mental Health Therapist provides prevention, early intervention and individual/family therapy services to students and the school community to remove mental health and behavioral barriers to learning.
-The School Based Mental Health Therapist is assigned full-time to the school and works closely with school counselors, staff, teachers, to support students and their families.
-Clinical supervision, LAYC meetings, and required trainings may take place at LAYC or other locations.
+The School Based-Mental Health Therapist provides prevention, early intervention, and individual/family therapy services to students and the school community to remove mental health and behavioral barriers to learning.
+The School-Based Mental Health Therapist is assigned full-time to the school and works closely with school staff to support students and their families.
+Clinical supervision, LAYC meetings, and required training may take place at LAYC or other locations.

-- Collaborates with the professional educational team (teachers, principals, school counselors, etc.) at the school, working cooperatively and creatively to meet student needs and remove mental health and behavioral barriers to learning.
+- Collaborates with the professional educational team (teachers, principals, school counselors, social workers, etc.) at the school, working cooperatively and creatively to meet student needs and remove mental health and behavioral barriers to learning.

 - Provides individual and family services to include diagnostic assessment, treatment planning and therapy sessions to students who require individualized mental health services.
-Responsible for providing 20-25 hours of billable service per week.
+Responsible for providing 25 units of billable service per week.

 - Delivers mental health services at students’ home when necessary.

 - Provides primary prevention services to the school community to create a positive school climate including those focusing on resilience, wellness and effective coping with stress.
 Prevention services may include services delivered to school staff, parents, as well as the student body.

 - Consults and provides training to teachers and other staff to assist them with planning and implementing interventions to remove mental health-related barriers to academic performance.

 - Delivers early interventions to students who have been identified as having risk factors to develop a mental problem, by facilitating student groups or providing consultation to caregivers and staff.